microsoft/HighSecurityAPIM/README.md

 1. An APIM service deployed in a delegated subnet.

-   a.
-Custom DNS will need to be configured prior to APIM VNet Injection
+•	Custom DNS will need to be configured prior to APIM VNet Injection

-   b.
-The APIM Gateway should be configured in Internal mode.
+•	The APIM Gateway should be configured in Internal mode.